-On Bob Roberts site, there is (or was, if the link is broken) a scan of a page that details how to add the missing parts to the monitor chassis to allow it to perform video inversion.
+On Bob Roberts site, there is (or was, if the link is broken by the time you read this) a scan of a page that details how to add the missing parts to the Sanyo 20-EZ monitor chassis to allow it to perform video inversion.
 Since the page was scanned and not run through an OCR process, the text is not searchable.
 As a service to the arcade collecting/repair community, I provide this HTML based, searchable version of the document.

 (Note that I am not responsible for the use or misuse of this information, and I might have copied something incorrectly!
 No warranties expressed or implied, and the risk of use lies with YOU!
 YMMV.)